25 Years On

 25 Years On is the eighth studio album by the English rock band Hawkwind, released in 1978.
 The band released it under the name "Hawklords" for legal reasons, as there was a dispute over ownership of the name "Hawkwind" at the time.
 It reached No. 48 on the UK album charts.
 It was originally titled 25 Years On and the first 25000 were pressed as this until the band decided to simply call it Hawklords.
 Subsequent re-releases have reverted to the name 25 Years On and the band also now use this name on their website.

+A new remix and surround mix of the album by Steven Wilson was released in 2023 by Atomhenge records as part of the Days Of The Underground boxed set.